Devlander-Software/issue-labler/README.md

 - [x] **Priority: Medium**
 ```

-The action will automatically apply labels based on your selections!
+The GitHub Action will automatically run and apply labels based on your selections!

 📖 **[Complete Usage Guide](USAGE_GUIDE.md)** - Everything you need to know about installation, configuration, and advanced usage